Asif Zakaria

 Asif Zakaria is an Indian politician from the Indian National Congress.
 Zakaria represents the Bandra Mumbai constituency and is a three-term Corporator.

 Asif Ahmed Zakaria is a 3- term Municipal Councillor.
 He has been described as a cosmopolitan and progressive politician.
 Being a 24×7 person he is known for being approachable and accessible.
 His notable works include making St. Paul's Road flood free and improving Almeida Park.
 Asif Zakaria has also beautified a vacant space between Pereira Road and B. J. Road in Bandstand.

-Asif Zakaria has been officially nominated by the Congress Party as the INDIA alliance candidate from the Bandra West Assembly seat for the 2024 Maharashtra Elections.
+Asif Zakaria was officially nominated by the Congress Party as the INDIA alliance candidate from the Bandra West Assembly seat for the 2024 Maharashtra Elections.

 Life

 Asif Zakaria grew up at Zakaria Mansion near Almeida Park and continues to live there.

 Asif Zakaria's uncle Rafiq Zakaria was a veteran politician from the Indian National Congress.
 Asif Zakaria's brother Arif is in the entertainment industry and cousin Fareed is a journalist.
 Asif Zakaria father Ahmed Zakaria was MLA in 1980-1985.